Take Me Outside for Learning Challenge

 1. Get Outside Every Week!

-Commit to spending at least 1 hour/week outside with your class throughout the school year.
+Commit to spending at least 1 hour/week outside with your learners throughout the school year.
 It can be class time, extended recess, picnic lunches, field trips, or all of the above.
 You know what works best for you.

 2. Join the Challenge!